aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

-# Deployment project tutorial
+# Custom deployment project tutorial

-For this tutorial we are going to assume we our on a team building the Acme.WebApp project.
-This web applicaton uses an AWS DynamoDB table as the backend store.
-We want to create a deployment project the team can use that deploys the application to Amazon Elastic Container Service (ECS) along with the application's DynamoDB table.
+For this tutorial we going to create a custom deployment project to deploy our Acme.WebApp project.
+This web application uses an AWS DynamoDB table as the backend store.
+We want to create a custom deployment project that the team can use to deploy the application to Amazon Elastic Container Service (ECS) along with the application's DynamoDB table.

 ***Note: For this tutorial we are not concerned with the logic of the application being deployed.
-To follow along with this tutorial you can replace Acme.WebApp with any hello world web application.***
+To follow along with this tutorial you can replace Acme.WebApp with any "hello world" web application.***

 Tasks we will accomplish:

-* Creating a deployment project
+* Create a custom deployment project
-* Modify the deployment project's recipe file to allow the user to configure what DynamoDB table to use.
+* Modify the custom deployment project's recipe file to allow the user to configure what DynamoDB table to use.
-* Customize the deployment project's CDK project to create the DynamoDB table and set an environment variable our application can read to know what table to use.
+* Customize the deployment project's CDK project to create the DynamoDB table and set an environment variable that our application can read to know which table to use.

-### Creating deployment project
+### Creating the custom deployment project

-To create the deployment project navigate to the project directory of our application.
-Then run the following command to start creating the deployment project.
+To create the custom deployment project, navigate to the Acme.WebApp project directory and run the following command.

     dotnet aws deployment-project generate --output ../Acme.WebApp.DeploymentProject --project-display-name "ASP.NET Core app with DynamoDB"

-The deploy tool will then analyze the project and display what recommendation to use for the starting point of the deployment project.
-Since we want to deploy to ECS we will pick the option that says "ASP.NET Core App to Amazon ECS using AWS Fargate".
+The AWS Deploy Tool will analyze the Acme.WebApp project and display which built-in recipes can be used as the starting point of the custom deployment project.
+Since we want to deploy to ECS, pick the option that says "ASP.NET Core App to Amazon ECS using AWS Fargate".

-Once the option is picked the deployment project Acme.WebApp.DeploymentProject is created in a sibling project to the application project.
+Once the starting recipe is picked, `Acme.WebApp.DeploymentProject` is created in a sibling project to the application project.
+If you are using Visual Studio you might want to add the new `Acme.WebApp.DeploymentProject` project to your solution.

 The `--project-display-name` switch above configures the name of the recommendation that is shown in the deploy tool when deploying the application project.

-If you are using Visual Studio you might want to add the Acme.WebApp.DeploymentProject project to your solution.

 ### Adding DynamoDB settings to the recipe

-For our team members that will use our deployment project we want to give them the choice to either select an existing DynamoDB table or create a new table during deployment.
+We want to give our team members who will use the custom deployment project the choice to either select an existing DynamoDB table or create a new table during deployment.
 To do that we need to add a few new settings to our deployment project's recipe definition.

 In the directory containing the deployment project open the `Acme.WebApp.DeploymentProject.recipe` file in your JSON editor of choice.
-In the file find the `OptionSettings` section that contains all of our settings that users can use to configure their project.
+Find the `OptionSettings` section that contains the settings users can use to configure their project.

-To get started we are going to create a new object level setting called `Backend` to group all of our new settings.
-The snippet below shows the object level setting which is going to be grouped in the General settings category.
+To get started we are going to create a new "Object" setting called `Backend` to group all of our new settings.
+The snippet below shows the object-level setting.
+The options we are about to create will be displayed to the users in the "General" category when configuring their deployment.

 ```
   "OptionSettings": [